balena-os/balena-supervisor/docs/API.md

 Added in supervisor version v7.0.0.
 Support for passing `serviceName` instead of `imageId` added in v8.2.2.

-Temporarily stops a serivce.
+Temporarily stops a service.
 Rebooting the device or supervisor will cause the container to start again.
 The container is not removed with this endpoint.

 From an app container:
 ```bash